-The trust accounts show a significant increase in cash balances during the second full year for the trust.
+The trust accounts show that cash balances have been maintained during the year.
+There was significant school improvement works over the summer period including a CIF project reflected in the rising creditor balances at the year end.
 The trustees and school leadership team have reviewed revenue and capital expenditure across the schools.
-Each school has a Premises Development Plan to inform future CIF bids, value for money procurement exercises, and to ensure properties are well maintained to provide a suitable learning environment for pupils.
+Each school has a Premises Development Plan to inform future CIF bids, and to ensure properties are well maintained to provide a suitable learning environment for pupils.
+We have procured major services across the year including IT Support, HR and Governance.

 The KPIs are reviewed monthly and the Schools Resource Management Self-Assessment Tool has been used to inform school staffing and resource management plans.

-Schools have invested in building improvements and computer equipment, in addition to donated iPad and tablets, to improve provision in the classroom and the remote learning offer is established.
+Schools have invested in building improvements, computer equipment and infrastructure, to improve provision in the classroom.